-The new BRZ has the same basic shape as before, but wears a more aggressive face, has a smoother take on the double bubble roof concept, and there’s a little more attention to detail when it comes to aero; with comprehensive underbody panels, air extractors in the front fenders, and extended rockers.
+The new BRZ has the same basic shape as before, but wears a more aggressive face, has a smoother take on the double bubble roof concept, and there’s a little more attention to detail when it comes to aero.
+There are now comprehensive underbody panels, air extractors in the front fender, and extended rockers.
 In back, an integrated deck-lid spoiler replaces the tacked-on wing of the previous gen, and looks much better.

 It’s great when cars live up to our lofty expectations.
-The hard decision is not whether we’d want to own a BRZ or not; that’s a no brainer.
-The tough choice is whether or not we’d prefer the BRZ over its platform mate Toyota’s GR86.
-The 2022 Subaru BRZ is a throwback thrill to drive no matter the speed or the road you’re on; drive either one, and you’ll understand why they were our Drivers’ Choice pick for Best Sport Coupe of the year.
+The 2022 Subaru BRZ, along with its Toyota GR86 design mate, are throwback thrills to drive no matter the speed or the road you’re on.
+Drive either one and you’ll understand why they are our Drivers’ Choice pick for Best Sport Coupe of the year.